What is free bleeding, really?

 We like to think of free bleeding on a spectrum.
 There are different “levels,” so to speak, maybe starting with period underwear as an entry point.
 From there, one might venture onto using only a pantyliner and, eventually, nothing at all.
 Maybe just keep a towel at hand, to protect furniture from stains.

 Some people free bleed only on the lighter days of their period, or only while wearing dark clothing.
-Others might free bleed at home but use traditional period products while out and about.
+Others might free bleed at home or other safe environment, but use traditional menstrual products such as period panties or other disposable period products while out and about.
 What’s most important to remember is that how—and why—you choose to free bleed is entirely up to you

 Does free bleeding make your period end faster?